edwinchow12/comp2113project/README.md

 CHOW Yee Tak, Edwin
 POON Ho Ting, Rain

+# How to play the game

+In the parent directory, type make main then, navigate to the bin folder with "cd ./bin" and run the game with ./main

+# System requirements

+The programme runs on only Linux-based systems.
+Please ensure that your terminal window is at least 80x24 while running the game.

 # Project Description
 This is a game with a storyline.
 The game will also include minigames such as maze, snake, peaceful war, etc.